Identity and Democracy: Ideology

 The group lists its core priorities as protecting European cultural heritage and the sovereignty of European nations, creating jobs and growth, increasing security, stopping illegal immigration, regulating legal immigration, fighting EU bureaucracy and preventing what it describes as the potential Islamisation of Europe.
 Identity and Democracy also opposes the possible accession of Turkey to the European Union.
 The group calls for a Europe based on cooperation and further reforms of the EU through "more transparency and accountability" at Brussels, but rejects any further evolution towards a European Superstate.
 Political commentators have variously described Identity and Democracy as nationalist, right-wing populist, anti-immigrant, and Eurosceptic, although the group emphasises itself as sovereigntist as opposed to "anti-European".

 MEPs

 9th European Parliament

-Identity and Democracy has MEPs in 7 member states.
+Identity and Democracy had MEPs in 7 member states.
 Dark blue indicates member states sending multiple MEPs, light blue indicates member states sending a single MEP.